naimlemar/FPGA/nios_multicore/README.md

 ## Introduction
 The Nios II processor by Intel is a type of processor that works well on FPGAs.
 It's flexible and can be customized, making it a popular choice for special-purpose systems.
 By using multiple Nios II processors together, you can do parallel processing effectively, like speeding up matrix multiplication.
 Therefore, the goal of this project is to build a system that uses multiple Nios II processors to do matrix multiplication on a Terasic DE2-115 board.

 This project, draws inspiration from a previous work by Igor Semenov, who implemented a multi-core System-on-Programmable Chip (SoPC) architecture on FPGA for matrix multiplication.
-Semenov's project, available on GitHub, served as a foundational reference for this work [1].
+Semenov's project, available on GitHub, served as a foundational reference for this work.
 However, this project extends and diverges from the original work in several key aspects.
 Firstly, while Semenov's design utilized 8 cores, this project leverages a 9-core architecture.
 Secondly, whereas Semenov's implementation was carried out entirely in SystemVerilog, this project has been implemented using VHDL.
 These modifications are aimed at exploring the potential performance improvements and learning the intricacies involved in orchestrating multi-core SoPC on FPGA using a different hardware description language.
 The acknowledgment of Semenov's work is a testament to the collaborative and cumulative nature of engineering research, where new inquiries build upon previous endeavors to push the boundaries of what is possible.

 ## System Structure
 The system is composed of 9 cores which interact via mailboxes and shared memory.
 A simplified depiction of the core-configuration of the system is displayed in the image below.
 While it only illustrates two cores, it should provide sufficient insight into the organization of the 9-core system.

 ![Block_Diagram for Core-Configuration](Images/01_block_diagram_for_core-configuration.png)

 Every core possesses its own data memory (RAM) and program memory (ROM).
-Ideally, program memory could be shared to apply the SPMD (Single Program Multiple Data) technique, yet this would have introduced additional complexities within the Platform Designer environment.
+Ideally, program memory could be shared to apply the [SPMD](https://en.wikipedia.org/wiki/SPMD) (Single Program Multiple Data) technique, yet this would have introduced additional complexities within the Platform Designer environment.
 Therefore, in this instance, separate ROMs are utilized and distinct executables for each core.

 The system categorizes cores into two types: primary and secondary.
 Internally, there's no difference between them, but their connections to each other vary.
 Each core is equipped with a pair of mailboxes: hardware modules functioning as single-element blocking queues.
 The receiver can remain on standby at a mailbox until the sender deposits a message.